False stag beetle

 The false stag beetles (Diphyllostoma) are a group of three species of rare beetles known only from California.
 Almost nothing is known of their life history beyond that the adults are diurnal and females are flightless; larvae have not been observed.

 Their length ranges from 5 to 9 mm; bodies are elongate, with a generally dull brown to reddish-brown color.
 Both body and legs are covered with longish hairs.

 Originally classed with the Lucanidae, Diphyllostoma have a number of characteristics not shared with any other type of stag beetle, and so in 1972 Holloway proposed a separate family Diphyllostomatidae, which has since been accepted.

+A possible close relative has been reported from mid-Cretaceous aged Burmese amber in Myanmar, dating to around 100 million years ago.